By Sher Trott Bailey a.k.a World Ruler

 • Culture, ritual, rhythm, nurturing, grace

-You help your man grow, evolve, diversify.
+You help your man grow, evolve, and diversify.
 You don’t just survive—you thrive together.

 Your Role at the Table: Cultivating Legacy